Article: Backup Data

 Samsung, Nokia, Gigaset

-- Tap the "Me" icon at the bottom right of the bar.
+- Tap the "Profile" icon at the bottom right and then select "Settings"

 iPhone/iPad